 Read about treaty research in Basic Indian Law Research Tips -- Part 1: Federal Indian Law.

 Indian Treaties: a Bibliography - A bibliography describing sources for research into treaties between the U.S. government and Indian tribes, focusing on primary sources.

 To find out if an American Indian treaty has been abrogated or other status, see Nancy Carol Carter's article in "American Indian Law: Research and Sources," 4 Legal Reference Services Quarterly 5 (Winter, 1984/85).
 Carter is Professor of Law and Director of the Pardee Legal Research Center, University of San Diego School of Law

 Indian Affairs: Laws and Treaties. - Compiled and Edited by Charles J. Kappler - ( available online from Oklahoma State University) - The complete 7-volume set.
 Includes treaties and federal laws passed relating to Native Americans through January 13, 1971.
 Volume II is the treaties and executive orders volume.
-See also United States Statutes at Large under the library's "Federal Laws" web page.
+PDF copies of Vols.
+1-7 are available through GovInfo.

 Early Recognized Treaties With American Indian Nations - (University of Nebraska, Lincoln) - Presents nine treaties that are not digitized as part of Charles J. Kappler's Indian Affairs: Laws and Treaties.

 Jay Treaty of 1794 and Associated Documents - (Yale University).
 Treaty between Canada and the U.S. dealing with American Indians residing in both Canada and U.S.

 Westlaw, a fee-based service, offers a "Federal Native American Law – Executive Documents" database, with treaties from 1787 to 1883, among other resources.
 The database identifier is FNAM-EXEC.